Old Fort Aldermen agree not to make changes regarding Sunday beer sales

 “With that being said, times are changing,” said Anna Fretwell.
 “New and fresh ideas should be welcomed.
 These businesses have already demonstrated their commitment to Old Fort.
 Can’t we reciprocate and demonstrate our commitment to them?”

 Debra Jarrell, owner of Sky Island Retreat & Campground, said for more than 30 years she has had to refer visitors to Old Fort to seek out the nearby cities of Marion, Black Mountain and Asheville when they ask about a place for a drink and a nice meal.
-A lot of them are coming to buy land here too.
+A lot of them are coming to buy land here, too.

 “We need to open our town and improve it,” she said.
 “There are good people out here and even Marion said they didn’t have to hire any extra people on their police force to manage the people in town who were enjoying themselves.
 I just want you to try and think about it.”